 E3.07-1 Each active chapter shall, with the approval of the Grand Praetor, adopt a by-law or by-laws stating the chapter’s criteria for declaring a student to be scholastically eligible for pledging and for declaring a pledge to be scholastically eligible for initiation.
 The criteria shall include any scholastic requirement for pledging or initiation imposed by the university or college at which the chapter is located.

-E3.07-3 To be eligible for initiation, a pledge must (i) have attained an accumulated scholastic grade point average of at least 2.5 on a 4.0 scale or have a GPA at or above the all-men's average at the host institution specified in the charter of the initiating chapter or, if no college scholastic grade point average is available at the time of initiation, then 1) graduated in the top twenty-five (25) percent of his high school (or equivalent) graduating class or 2) must have a minimum high school GPA of 3.0 and reasonable belief that he will have at least a collegiate GPA of 2.5 on a 4.0 scale or have a collegiate GPA at or above the all-men’s average at the host institution; (ii) be paid up and current in all financial obligations to the chapter and Fraternity, including any chapter dues as well as chapter and General Fraternity Pledging and Initiation fees; and (iii) must pass the Preparation for Brotherhood (P4B) course examinations, as designed and approved by the Education and Leadership Board during a closed book exam with a score of seventy-five (75) percent or better.
+E3.07-3 To be eligible for initiation, a pledge must (i) have attained an accumulated scholastic grade point average of at least 2.5 on a 4.0 scale or have a GPA at or above the all-men’s average at the host institution specified in the charter of the initiating chapter or, if no college scholastic grade point average is available at the time of initiation, then 1) graduated in the top twenty-five (25) percent of his high school (or equivalent) graduating class or 2) must have a minimum high school GPA of 3.0 and reasonable belief that he will have at least a collegiate GPA of 2.5 on a 4.0 scale or have a collegiate GPA at or above the all-men’s average at the host institution; (ii) be paid up and current in all financial obligations to the chapter and Fraternity, including any chapter dues as well as chapter and General Fraternity Pledging and Initiation fees; and (iii) must pass the Preparation for Brotherhood (P4B) course examinations, as designed and approved by the General Fraternity during a closed book exam with a score of seventy-five (75) percent or better.
 A pledge receiving a lower score on an exam, after two attempts, may take the exam a third time prior to the scheduled initiation only if authorized by the chapter’s Magister and the Chapter Advisor due to extenuating or aggravated circumstances.
 These academic standards shall be considered a minimum and, therefore, chapters may define higher academic standards.
+The Grand Consul is authorized to grant a waiver of the academic requirements contained in this provision if extenuating circumstances exist for the prospective member.

 E3.07-4 All chapters must achieve, for each grading term in the academic year, a composite grade point average (for brothers and pledges combined) of a 2.75 on a scale of 4.0 (or the equivalent on another grading scale) or be above the institution’s undergraduate all men’s average, whichever is lower.
 For those chapters whose host institutions do not employ an equivalent numerical grading system, the chapter must achieve, for each grading term in the academic year, a composite average (for brothers and pledges combined) greater than that mandated for graduation from the host institution in the charter.